 By “we,” Ceplo means golf course superintendents in general.
 After all, Rockland already monitors monarchs through Monarch Watch, a more in-depth program that also includes capturing, tagging and releasing the orange-and-black beauties.

 The Integrated Monarch Monitoring Program is a bit less demanding.
-Representatives from participating courses are encouraged to sign up, then once during peak bloom — say, July in the Midwest — record information on habitat size, number of milkweed stems by species, flowering plant species and, optionally, presence of monarch eggs, caterpillars and adults.
-The program provides all sorts of training resources, and the suggested time requirement is said to take between 30 minutes and an hour and a half.
+Representatives from participating courses are encouraged to sign up, then once during peak bloom — say, July in the Midwest — record information on habitat size, number of milkweed stems by species, flowering plant species, and, optionally, presence of monarch eggs, caterpillars and adults.
+The program provides all sorts of training resources, and the suggested time requirement is between 30 minutes and an hour and a half.

 Courses aren’t limited to annual counts.
 All information will go into a centralized database — a nationwide community science project.

 “There are a couple of reasons for it,” says Jennifer Thieme, regional monitoring coordinator for Monarch Joint Venture.
 “One is just to see if the investment is working out.
 There are a lot of resources that go into these projects, and we need to learn what’s growing at what time of year.
 We can also correct actions.
 If an invasive species is encroaching, we might want to reconsider what’s being planted.”

 Though the golf course piece is just a part of the IMMP, Thieme is particularly fond of the role golf courses and their managers can play in monarch conservation.